zhangjianting/cuspatial/README.md

 pre-generated polygon shapefiles that contain 0, 1 and 2 polygons, respectively.
 They are available at
 $CUSPATIAL_HOME/test_fixtures/shapefiles <br>

-##running tests on NYC taxi trip data with multiple polygon datasets
+## Run tests on NYC taxi trip data with multiple polygon datasets
 URLs to polygon datasets are embedded in code. <br>
 Point data can be downloaded [here](http://geoteci.engr.ccny.cuny.edu/nyctaxidata/) </br>
 Moidify 2009.cat used in the [test code](./cpp/tests/join/spatial_join_nyctaxi_test.cu) to include data of any months</br>